Modal CRAFTsynth 2.0: £113 – £129 (view offers on Amazon UK)

 Moving on from Modal’s affordable synth kit, the next step from the Bristol-based firm is the imaginatively-named CRAFTsynth 2.0.
 It keeps the CRAFT brand, but there’s no self-assembly required; in fact, it owes less to the original than Modal’s other low-cost Kickstarted synth, the Skulpt.

-What it does share with the first CRAFTsynth is a low cost – the recommended price is £129, and some resellers go as low as £113.
+What it does share with the first CRAFTsynth is that low cost – the recommended price is £129, and some resellers go as low as £113.
 It’s still receiving active support and updates, with the latest 1.4 firmware (which the app will apply for you) adding MIDI breath controller routing.

 Being so compact, yet bristling with controls and polished app support, means it has a niche all to itself.
 There are few ready-made instruments that have a full plastic shell, VST integration, and real knobs for sound shaping, for such a reasonable outlay.